HL7/fhir-pacio-adi/input/pagecontent/type2_encounter_based.md

 <blockquote class="stu-note">
     <p>
-    This page is a placeholder for a future version of this FHIR IG that addresses encounter-centric patient instructions, Content Type 2.
+    This page is a placeholder for a future version of this FHIR IG that addresses Encounter-centric Patient Instructions.
     </p>
 </blockquote>